plebbit/plebbit-react-hooks/docs/clients.md

     // capitalize first letter
     if (stateString) {
       stateString = stateString.charAt(0).toUpperCase() + stateString.slice(1)
     }

+    // dont show state string if the data is already fetched if (commentOrSubplebbit?.updatedAt) {
+      return
+    }

     // if string is empty, return undefined instead